 Qualities of a Game Business & Publishing Major:

 Students will discover and develop the entrepreneurial mindset that is critical to succeed in today’s dynamic business environment so that they will be able to imagine, create, identify, assess, and act on business opportunities in a variety of contexts and organizations.
-Through real-world examples and hand-ons activities, students will embrace an entrepreneurial mindset that will facilitate their understanding of the major functions of business and the relationships between them, as well as the importance of self-inquiry and teamwork.
+Through real-world examples and hand-ons activities, students will embrace an entrepreneurial and strength-based mindsets that will facilitate their understanding of the major functions of business and the relationships between them, as well as the importance of self-inquiry and teamwork.

 Game History is an integrated, cross-disciplinary hands-on history class where students actively research the evolution and history of games through the lenses of design, art, technology, business, society and culture.
 Working with resources from the Game History Teaching Collection, and from the perspective of their discipline as a game developer, students will play, study and research historical to contemporary games.
 In this way, students will discover the nexus of relationships driving game development.

 In the competitive and expanding game industry, it isn’t enough just to make a great game – you need to have a plan on how to bring it to your players.
 In this course students will explore the development of an interactive product from the development of a concept to product launch and beyond.
 Emphasis will be placed on the intersection of business and publishing with product development including market research, strategic partnerships, go to market plans, monetization, and more.